-With the Yen River thrusting up gasp-inducing limestone karsts similar to those in Halong Bay, we row shallow boats through a waterscape of gravestones, temples, tangles of water hyacinth plants, and flamingo pink water lilies.
-Locals in boats with mere inches of clearance use poles electrified by a car battery to paralyze and catch fish, making the river’s visual splendor not only stunning, but often even shocking!
+The Yen River scenery is gasp-inducing limestone karsts similar to those in Halong Bay, and we row through a waterscape of gravestones, temples, tangles of water hyacinth plants, and flamingo pink water lilies.
+Locals in shallow flat-bottomed boats just inches above the water use poles electrified by a car battery to paralyze and catch fish; making the river’s visual splendor not only stunning, but often even shocking!

-With my chest still giving trouble on reaching the Buddhist pagodas and shrines built into Huong Tich Mountain, I let the others go on ahead while I wait at Thien Tru Temple, savoring the solitude of this spiritual place and ruminating on our travels through the mosh-pit of awesomeness that is Vietnam.
+My chest is still giving trouble as we reach the Buddhist pagodas and shrines built into Huong Tich Mountain, so I let the others go on ahead while I wait at Thien Tru Temple, enjoying the solitude of this spiritual place and ruminating on our travels through the mosh-pit of awesomeness that is Vietnam.

-On Christmas Eve Christine and I splash out at a lakeside restaurant called Mama Rosa’s.
-After a fabulous feast we are sampling concoctions of ginseng and licorice wines with the owner, when suddenly an unknown local dressed up in a Santa Claus outfit walks in off the street and directly approaches our table.
+On Christmas Eve, Christine and I splash out at a lakeside restaurant beside Hoan Kien Lake called Mama Rosa’s.
+After a fabulous feast we are relaxing and sampling concoctions of ginseng and licorice wines with the owner, when suddenly an unknown local dressed up in a Santa Claus outfit walks in off the street and directly approaches our table.

 ‘Santa’ presents only the two of us with a small gift wrapped package, then quickly jingles a small bell and buh-bye’s us!
-We curiously open his unforeseen present and find a tiny pair of ceramic shoes.
-We have no idea what prompted this gift, but it is a lovely gesture capping off a lovely evening.
-This gift of the shoes seems such an amazing coincidence and most appropriate given the saga of my run across the country.
+Curiously, we open his unforeseen present and find a pair of ceramic shoes smaller than a hotel bar of soap.
+We have no idea what prompted this generosity, but it is a lovely way to cap off the evening.
+The gift of the shoes seems such an amazing and appropriate coincidence given the saga of my epic run across the country.

-Our extraordinary journey through Vietnam has been incredibly intoxicating, leaving us infatuated with an awe-inspiring country that previously we had only related to the war.
-Out hats are off to these warm and generous people whose resilience shines on, despite the misfortunes they have endured.
+Our extraordinary journey through Vietnam has been incredibly intoxicating, leaving us infatuated with an awe-inspiring country we had previously only related to the terrible war.
+Out hats are off to these warm and gracious people whose resilience shines on, despite the many misfortunes they have endured.
 During these splendid travels, Christine and I have accrued a montage of magic memories, along with a profound sense of achievement from conquering personal challenges.